 VICE PRESIDENT, MASSACHUSETTS

-Mr. Morrissey has a degree in English literature from University of Massachusetts Dartmouth, and is a graduate of Harvard’s highly competitive Advanced Management Development Program in Real Estate.
+Mr. Morrissey has a degree in English literature from University of Massachusetts Dartmouth, and is a graduate of Harvard’s highly competitive non-degree granting Advanced Management Development Program in Real Estate.

 Mr. Morrissey is the fifth generation of his family hailing from the Port City of New Bedford, Massachusetts.